Multiflavor Mott insulators in quantum materials and ultracold atoms: Emergent Kugel-Khomskii physics in Mott insulator

 \section{Emergent Kugel-Khomskii physics in ${J=3/2}$ Mott insulator}

-Even though the ${J=3/2}$ Mott insulator widely exists in many materials, we here consider a ${J=3/2}$ Mott insulator in the honeycomb lattice for the specific demonstration purpose.
-This is expected to be relevant for the material ZrCl$_3$ where the Zr$^{3+}$ ions form a honeycomb lattice~\cite{PhysRevLett.121.097201}.
-It is also relevant for the transition metal oxide bilayer along the [111] lattice direction where each triangular layer is regarded as one sublattice of the honeycomb lattice.
+Even though the ${J=3/2}$ Mott insulator widely exists in many materials, we here consider a ${J=3/2}$ Mott insulator in the triangular lattice for the specific demonstration purpose.
+It is relevant for the [111] interface of the transition metal oxide heterostructure.
 As we have explained in the previous section, the requirement for the magnetic ions is to have a $4d^1$ or $5d^1$ electron configuration in an octahedral environment where the SOC is active.
-To build up a physical model for this honeycomb lattice ${J=3/2}$ Mott insulator, we first specify the degree of freedom.
-Before including the effect of SOC, the local moment is described by a localized spin-1/2 electron on the three-fold degenerate $t_{2g}$ orbitals at each magnetic ion site.
+To build up a physical model for this triangular lattice ${J=3/2}$ Mott insulator, we first specify the degree of freedom.
+Before including the effect of the SOC, the local moment is described by a localized spin-1/2 electron on the three-fold degenerate $t_{2g}$ orbitals at each magnetic ion site.
 The interaction between the local moments is understood as a standard Kugel-Khomskii superexchange model for the $t_{2g}$ systems.
 Including the atomic SOC, we express the full model as

 where the first term describes the standard Kugel-Khomskii superexchange interaction, and the second term is the on-site atomic SOC.
 For the $z$ bond in Fig.~\ref{fig4}(a), the superexchange interaction has the following form,